Share:

 Best for: Data-centric agent applications, especially those requiring sophisticated query engines and retrieval systems.

-LlamaIndex (formerly GPT Index) excels at building agents that interact with structured and unstructured data.
-Its agent framework sits atop its powerful data ingestion and query optimization capabilities, making it ideal for applications where data retrieval is central—think enterprise search, document analysis, and knowledge base systems.
+LlamaIndex excels at building agents that interact with structured and unstructured data.
+Its agent framework sits atop powerful data ingestion and query optimization capabilities, making it ideal for enterprise search, document analysis, and knowledge base systems.

 Key features: 100+ data connectors, advanced query engines, sub-question decomposition, query transformations, and excellent RAG performance.
-The framework supports ReAct agents, OpenAI function agents, and custom agent patterns.
+Supports ReAct agents, OpenAI function agents, and custom agent patterns.

 2. Semantic Kernel (Microsoft)